levilei320/levilei320.github.io/_posts/2025-07-08-blog-post-title-from-file-name.md

 I hope to be a successful buisnessman

-I like to play 1. cello 2. watch movies and t.v shows
+I like to play 1. cello 2. watch movies and T.V shows

 I play 1. minecraft 2. brawl stars and 3. blockbast